learn-co-curriculum/dsc-inheritance/README.md

     Thanks for coming out!

 Take a look at the way the classes were created, and the corresponding outputs in the cells above.
-A couple things stand out:
+A couple of things stand out:

 1. The `perform()` method was never declared for class `Bass_Guitarist`, but the `george` instance still has access to this method.
 <br>
 1.The `instrument_type` attribute was never set for the `Bass_Guitarist` class, but the `george`  instance nonetheless has that attribute, and the attribute has the same value as it had in the `Guitarist` class.
-This is because it inherited it from the `Guitarist` calss through the `super().__init__()` method first.
+This is because it inherited it from the `Guitarist` calls through the `super().__init__()` method first.
 <br>
-1. With inheritence, you can still change or overwrite specific attributes or methods.
+1. With inheritance, you can still change or overwrite specific attributes or methods.
 For example, in the `Bass_Guitarist` class, the `practice` and `perform` methods, as well as the values for the `name` and `role` attributes all differ from the inherited `Guitarist` class.

 ### Using `.super()`

 The `super()` method gives you access to the superclass of the object that calls `super()`.
 In this case, you saw how `super()` was used in the  `__init__()` method to initialize the object just as if we were creating a new `guitar` object.
-Afterwards, you can modify attributes as needed.
+Afterward, you can modify attributes as needed.
 Although not shown in this example, it is worth noting that you can also add attributes and methods to a subclass that a superclass does not have.
 For instance, if you added the attribute `self.string_type = "bass"` inside the `Bass_Guitarist.__init__()` method, all bass guitarist objects would have that attribute, but guitarist objects would not.
 Conversely, any changes that you make to the superclass `guitarist` will always be reflected in the subclass `Bass_Guitarist`.

 ### Changing Values and Methods

 Note that in both of these classes, you have methods named `practice` with have the same name, but different behaviors.
 This is an example of **_Polymorphism_**, meaning that you can have methods that have the same name, but contain different code inside their bodies.
 This is not a naming collision because these functions exist attached to different classes.

-Also take note of the way the `perform` method is written inside of `Bass_Guitarist`.
+Also, take note of the way the `perform` method is written inside of `Bass_Guitarist`.
 If you want a method in a subclass to do everything that method does in a superclass and *then* do something else, you can accomplish this by simply calling the superclass's version of the method by accessing it with `super()` and then adding any remaining behavior afterwards in the body of the function.

 ### Accessing Methods